Reduction theory for Fuchsian groups with cusps: Fuchsian groups and fundamental domains

-\begin{enumerate} \item The number of sides of the polygon is $N:=4g+2r+2(t-1)$, all of infinite length.
+\begin{defn} Given a signature $(g; m_1,m_2,\dots, m_r;t\ge 1)$, we call a convex polygon~$\Fc$ \emph{canonical} if the following properties hold: \begin{enumerate} \item The number of sides of the polygon is $N:=4g+2r+2(t-1)$, all of infinite length.
 We choose the order of the sides in the counter-clockwise direction to correspond to the signature, starting from the vertex denoted by \mbox{$V_0=1$}, corresponding to one cusp which is always present.
-Vertices are labeled counter-clockwise, $V_0, V_1, \dots ,V_N=V_0$. \item $4g$ sides come in $g$ quadruples of complete adjacent geodesics of equal Euclidean radii.
-In each quadruple $k$ ($1 \le k \le g$) they are glued in the {commutator manner $b_k^{-1}a_k^{-1}b_ka_k$} by hyperbolic transformations from $\psu$. \item $2r$ sides are geodesic rays and come in $r$ pairs.
+Vertices are labeled counter-clockwise, $V_0, V_1, \dots ,V_N=V_0$. \item $4g$ sides come in $g$ quadruples of complete adjacent geodesics.
+In each quadruple $k$ ($1 \le k \le g$), they are glued in the {commutator manner $b_k^{-1}a_k^{-1}b_ka_k$} by hyperbolic transformations from $\psu$.
+More precisely, the first side is glued to the third side by $a_k$, and the fourth side is glued to the second side by $b_k$. \item $2r$ sides are geodesic rays and come in $r$ pairs.
 In pair $i$ ($1 \le i \le r$) the rays meet with angle~$\frac{2\pi}{m_i}$ at a vertex and are glued by elliptic transformations.
-Each elliptic cycle consists of a single vertex. \item $2(t-1)$ sides come in $t-1$ pairs of complete adjacent geodesics; they are glued together by parabolic transformations; each parabolic cycle consists of a single vertex (cusp). \item Each glued sides is (an arc of) an isometric circle for its side-pairing transformation. \item The following ideal vertices are {equally distributed} on~$\S$: where $\ell:=g+r+t-1$. (\Cref{fig:canonical polygon} has $\ell = 5$, which is the number of sectors.) \end{enumerate}
+Each elliptic cycle consists of a single vertex. \item $2(t-1)$ sides come in $t-1$ pairs of complete adjacent geodesics; they are glued together by parabolic transformations; each parabolic cycle consists of a single vertex (cusp). \item Each glued side is (an arc of) an isometric circle for its side-pairing transformation. \item The following ideal vertices are {equally distributed} on~$\S$: where $\ell:=g+r+t-1$. (\Cref{fig:canonical polygon} has $\ell = 5$, which is the number of sectors.) \end{enumerate}

 \end{defn}